polarityio/google-compute-engine/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-Polarity's Google Compute Engine integration gives users the ability to lookup IP addresses for VM instances in your Google Compute Engine infrastructure.
-The integration supports both internal and external IP lookups.
+Polarity's Google Compute Engine integration gives users the ability to lookup IP addresses and hostnames for VM instances in your Google Compute Engine infrastructure.
+The integration supports both internal and external IP lookups, and internal and custom hostnames.
+Internal hostnames must end in `.internal` and custom hostnames must end in a public suffix to be recognized.

 | ![image](./images/overlay-ip.png) | ![image](./images/overlay-host.png) |
 |---|---|